DheerajSurya/UML-Diagram/README.md

 # UML-Diagram
-Uml diagram
-A small repo to add uml diagram
+A small repo to add UML diagram